circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 ---
 layout: classic-docs
-title: "CircleCI Images"
+title: "Using Pre-Built CircleCI Docker Images"
-short-title: "CircleCI Images"
+short-title: "Using Pre-Built CircleCI Docker Images"
 description: "Listing of available images maintained by CircleCI"
-categories: [reference]
+categories: [virtualization]
-order: 1
+order: 20
 ---

-CircleCI maintains a number of Docker images that are, generally, supersets of official images for popular languages with additional tooling useful when running your tests.
+CircleCI maintains a number of Docker Images for popular languages with additional tooling that is useful when running your tests.

-For many of them we also have the following variants, which can be used by adding the suffix to the main image name (each of which is listed in the tags for each image below, when available):
+For many of them CircleCI maintains the following variants, which can be used by adding the suffix to the main image name (each of which is listed in the tags for each image below, when available):

 {% for variant in site.data.circleci_images.variants %}
 * `-{{ variant[0] }}`: {{ variant[1] }}